flipperdevices/flipperzero-firmware/README.md

   action is to build with ``-Dtimegm=mktime`` which will work correctly as long the system runs in the default ``UTC`` timezone.

-## Bugs
+## Contributing

-There are plenty.
-Report them on GitHub, or - even better - open a pull request.
+1. Use the GitHub pull request system.
+2. Make sure to follow to existing style (naming, indentation, etc.)
-Please write unit tests for any new functions you add - it's fun!
+3. Write unit tests for any new functionality you add.
+4. Be aware you're submitting your work under the repository's license.

 ## Licensing